KosmidisMixalis/ViRtus-A-Virtual-Reality-Application-for-Training-and-Performance-Analysis/README.md

 Developed with open-source tools and frameworks, ViRtus enhances immersive training through advanced VR technologies, Human-Computer Interaction (HCI), and Serious Game - Gamification techniques.

 We conducted an experimental study assessing results and showcasing the impact of our application.
-Using beta testers, qualitative assess -ments from questionnaires, and practical experiments with end users, we concluded that a hybrid training method—combining a trainer with the VR application as a supplementary tool—can improve users’ skills, effectively leading to a more productive and sustainable workplace while reducing the trainer’s interaction time with the trainee.
+Using beta testers, qualitative assessments from questionnaires, and practical experiments with end users, we concluded that a hybrid training method—combining a trainer with the VR application as a supplementary tool—can improve users’ skills, effectively leading to a more productive and sustainable workplace while reducing the trainer’s interaction time with the trainee.

 ## Video: